ChenXiao61/Img_augmentor/docs/userguide/mainfeatures.rst

 Most of these methods are self-explanatory.
 The ``rotate_random_90()`` function will rotate the image by either 90, 180, or 270 degrees.

 However, the ``rotate()`` warrants more discussion and will be desribed here.
-When an image is rotated,
+When an image is rotated, and it is not a multiple of 90 degrees, the image must either be stretched to accomodate a now larger image, or some of the image must be cut, as demonstrated below:

 +-------------------------------------------------------------------------------------------------+---------------------------------------------------------------------------------------------------+
 | Original Image                                                                                  | Rotated 10 degrees                                                                                |